 Tinnitus, the abnormal perception of sound without an external source, affects millions and is attributable to a broad array of causes.
 A sinus infection can cause tinnitus or worsen tinnitus in those who already have it and may be the cause of either temporary or permanent hearing loss.

 Nasal congestion is often one of the initial indicators of sinusitis, which involves inflammation of your sinuses.
-When these cavities become blocked and inflamed, they can block off the Eustachian tube as well, resulting in a built-up pressure that brings about various symptoms such as muffled hearing, hearing loss, a full feeling within the sinuses (including auditory nerves), or even excruciating pain.
-In more serious cases, the increase in pressure associated with a sinus infection may lead to tinnitus.
+When these cavities become blocked and inflamed in sinus congestion, they can block off the eustachian tube, resulting in built-up pressure that brings about various tinnitus symptoms such as muffled hearing, hearing loss, a full feeling within the sinuses (including auditory nerves), or even excruciating pain.
+In more serious cases, the increase in pressure associated with a sinus infection may lead to tinnitus, sinus pressure, and ear pain.

 Treating Sinusitis to Alleviate Ringing in the Ears